Laura Feldberga ©

 Built with Berta.me

-1. Have we ever seen the world as it is – so called reality?
-Every time I look around, the images of the surrounding world connect immediately with the invisible world that lives inside my own thoughts.
-I observe and at the same time I feel, I remember, I compare and reflect.
+1. Every time I look around, the images of the external world instantly merge with the invisible world of my inner thoughts.
+I observe, and at the same time, I feel, remember, compare, and reflect.
 I call this process Inner Vision.

-Inner Vision is a term that I use to describe the way my artworks are being created and presented.
-Artworks created using my own inner vision tell about the world seen through dreams, thoughts, illusions, fantasies and memories.
-Personal attitude and personal feelings change the visible reality, and even simple everyday things become something different when viewed through imagination.
+Inner Vision is the term I use to describe the way my artworks are conceived and presented.
+These works emerge from dreams, thoughts, illusions, fantasies, and memories – a world filtered through personal perception.
+Emotions and attitudes reshape visible reality, turning even the simplest everyday objects into something else when viewed through the lens of imagination.

-Working both indoors and outdoors I use the surrounding space to create a place, where exhibited objects and installations are united in common entity.
-Almost all my works are site-specific and they are designed to provoke feelings, associations and let the viewers get in touch with their own inner reality.
-I encourage visitors to look at the artworks through their own inner vision.
+Whether working indoors or outdoors, I use the surrounding space to create environments where exhibited objects and installations form a unified whole.
+Most of my works are site-specific, intended to evoke emotions and associations, inviting viewers to connect with their own inner reality.
+I encourage them to experience the artworks through their own inner vision.

-Simple things that people see around them every day – furniture, fabrics, threads of yarn, materials like broken glass, piles of sand, sawdust, rocks, metal pipes, building bricks, painted wood – are often used in my objects and installations.
-These simple materials can create sensitive compositions and provoke response.
+Ordinary things we encounter daily – furniture, fabrics, yarn, broken glass, sand, sawdust, rocks, metal pipes, bricks, painted wood – often find their way into my objects and installations.
+These humble materials have the power to form delicate compositions and provoke an emotional response.

-The shapes and compositions of my works tend to be simplified until they become as clear and expressive as a logo – a sign that contains the essence of something bigger and more spacious.
-Thus by telling about my personal unstable and changing unreality I hope to be able to capture a bit of the truth about the Great Constant Reality.
+The forms and compositions in my work tend to be simplified, distilled until they are as clear and evocative as a logo – a symbol that holds the essence of something larger and more profound.
+Through sharing my own shifting, unstable unreality, I hope to capture a fragment of truth about the reality.